VoxeLibre/VoxeLibre/mods/ENTITIES/mcl_dripping/readme.txt

-Dripping Water Mod
+Dripping Mod
 by kddekadenz

-modified for MineClone 2 by Wuzzy
+modified for MineClone 2 by Wuzzy and NO11

 Installing instructions:

-	1. Copy the drippingwater mod folder into games/gamemode/mods
+	1. Copy the mcl_dripping mod folder into games/gamemode/mods

 	2. Start game and enjoy :)